Sham Legion

-The Sham Legion (فَيْلَق الشَّام, Faylaq al-Shām) is an alliance of Sunni Islamist rebel groups formed in March 2014, during the Syrian Civil War.
+The Sham Legion (فَيْلَق الشَّام, Faylaq al-Shām lit.
+Levant Legion) was an alliance of Sunni Islamist rebel groups formed in March 2014, during the Syrian Civil War.
 The alliance was formed from 19 different groups, some of which were previously affiliated with the Muslim Brotherhood of Syria and the Shields of the Revolution Council.

+At the Syrian Revolution Victory Conference, which was held on 29 January 2025, most factions of the armed opposition, including the Sham Legion, announced their dissolution and were incorporated into the newly formed Ministry of Defense.

 History

 The Sham Legion was formed on 10 March 2014 from 19 Islamist rebel groups in Syria.
 These groups operated from the Aleppo Governorate to Damascus, but were concentrated in the Idlib, Hama, and Homs governorates.
 The formation aimed to "unify the ranks" of non-al-Qaeda-affiliated Islamist rebels in Syria.
 After its formation, the group took part in the Battle of Morek and Khan Shaykhun in 2014.
 Upon the formation of the group, it immediately distanced itself from the Syrian Muslim Brotherhood in order to win Saudi aid.
 The group also sent advisers to support Libya Dawn forces based in Tripoli, which were fighting against the Libyan National Army.

 On 24 March 2015, the Army of Conquest, an alliance of Sunni Islamist and Salafist jihadist groups in Syria, was announced, with the Sham Legion as a member group.
 As part of the Army of Conquest, the Sham Legion took part in the Battle of Idlib and the subsequent Idlib and wider Northwestern Syria offensives.
 On 26 April 2015, along with six other major Aleppo-based rebel groups (Ahrar al-Sham, Jaysh al-Islam, Fastaqim Union, Levant Front, Levant Revolutionaries Battalions, and Dawn of Caliphate Battalions), the Sham Legion established the Fatah Halab joint operations room.
 Major Yasser Abdul Rahim, field commander of the Sham Legion, was appointed commander of Fatah Halab, a position he maintained until government forces recaptured all of Aleppo in December 2016.

 Between 2014 and 2016, the Sham Legion was at one point a rebel group vetted by the United States and received BGM-71 TOW anti-tank missiles from it.
 In January 2016, the Northern Brigade was formed as part of the Sham Legion in the Aleppo Governorate.
 The group participated in Operation Euphrates Shield, which began on 24 August 2016 in Jarabulus and aimed to expel the Syrian Democratic Forces and the Islamic State from the northern Aleppo Governorate.
 Following the campaign, the Sham Legion became involved in inter-rebel conflict between the different Turkish-backed Free Syrian Army (TFSA) factions.
 On 30 May 2017, after increasing inter-rebel conflict in northern Aleppo, the Sham Legion expelled the Northern Brigade from its ranks and dismissed its commander, Captain Mustafa Rami al-Kuja.
 The Sham Legion, along with six other TFSA groups, formed the Victory Bloc in June 2017, while the Free North Brigade, formerly part of the al-Tawhid Brigade, joined the Sham Legion on 16 June 2017.